-Lesson 8: Breakfast
+Lesson 8: Breakfast (15 Minutes)

-- Breakfast is the most important meal of the day. - It helps refuel your body after sleeping. - It starts your metabolism for the day (how body converts food to energy). - Breakfast should include grains, proteins and fiber. - People who eat breakfast tend to be healthier overall. - Breakfast boosts your ability to concentrate, your attention span and your memory. - Skipping breakfast will make you feel tired and irritable.
+• Breakfast is the most important meal of the

+• It helps refuel your body after sleeping.

+• It starts your metabolism for the day (how body converts food to energy).

+- Breakfast should include grains, proteins and fiber. - People who eat breakfast tend to be healthier overall. - Eating breakfast boosts your ability to concentrate, your attention span and your memory. - Skipping breakfast will usually make you feel tired and irritable.

-- Taking care of your teeth and mouth (oral hygiene) are very important to your overall health. - Brush and floss your teeth every day (if resources are available).
+- Taking care of your teeth and mouth (oral hygiene) are very important to your overall health. - Brush and floss your teeth every day (if resource is available).